1. Application Material

 A new officer is trained in department policies and procedures and other areas unique to The University of North Carolina at Chapel Hill.
 The field training period will allow the new officer to apply the principles and procedures to the actual situations on campus.
 Officers will be rotated among assignments to include, but not be limited to, routine patrol, traffic enforcement, report writing, radio communication, traffic direction, etc.

-- Upon completion of the University’s orientation and the completion of the department’s three week orientation, the officer is then sworn in by the Chief
+- Upon completion of the University’s orientation and the completion of the department’s three week orientation, the officer is then sworn in by the Chief of Police.

 - The officer will then complete a 12 week program with a field training officer (FTO) during the probationary period